oh54321/OXMLAB_prereqs/exercises.md

 If you don't already have it, install [git](https://git-scm.com/).

+To check if it's installed correctly, or if you already have git installed: restart VSCode, and open a new window.
+If you see an option "Clone Git Repository" then git was installed correctly, otherwise it wasn't.

 ### Installing Anaconda

 To set up your machine, the simplest way is to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 NOTE: Make sure to check off "Add Miniconda3 to my PATH environment variable" when installing miniconda3.